microsoft/Windows-driver-samples/storage/class/cdrom/ReadMe.md

 ----------------

 You can build the sample in two ways: using Microsoft Visual Studio or the command line (*MSBuild*).
+*Note:* When building in Visual Studio, INFVerifer will throw errors.
+This is intended.
+Fix those errors with your custom values to build successfully.

 Building a Driver Using Visual Studio
 -------------------------------------